Christmas and New Year Offer thumbImage

 What is the Difference Between Direct Selling and Direct Marketing?

 Are you considering direct selling and direct marketing as synonyms?
-If you are, then it’s a big mistake because they aren’t the same.
+If you are, then it’s a big gap in the understanding, as they aren’t the same.

 Yes, they serve the same purpose of connecting companies with customers without traditional retail intermediaries.
 However, the method of doing so is different; it starts from the very core.